ilcato/homebridge-fibaro-home-center/README.md

 ### Homebridge plugin for Fibaro Home Center (2, 2 Lite, 3, 3 Lite, Yubii Home).

+Supports devices, scenes, global variables, security systems, heating / comfort zones.

+# How it works

+This plugin comunicates with Fibaro HC / Yubii Home located on the same network, by the official Fibaro API.

+You must have an account in HC / Yubii Home.
+The main account has access to all devices, scenes, etc., for additional accounts you can select what to share.

 # Installation

 This plugin can be easily installed and configured through Homebridge UI or via [NPM](https://www.npmjs.com/package/homebridge-fibaro-home-center) "globally" by typing: